FlKo/LazarusDockedDesktops/README.md

 ---

-Before you now finally start, don't forget to take a look at these incredible screenshots below:
+Before you now finally start, don't forget to take a look at these "incredible" screenshots below:

 ##### The Embedded Form Editor